Chefchaouen Tanger-tetouan-al Hoceima, Morocco Travel Guide

 An abandoned mosque on a hill overlooking Chefchaouen.
 Its elevated position provides unparalleled views, particularly at dusk.
 No-cost access to the exterior and surrounding area.
 Bring water for the uphill climb.
 Show up early for good viewing spots.

-Seek out smaller workshops where artisans craft leather goods, wool items, or traditional wood carvings.
+Seek out smaller workshops where artisans craft leather products, wool items, or traditional wood carvings.
 Often tucked away in less obvious corners of the medina.
 See craftsmen at work and purchase directly from the source.

 Explore medina early mornings for fewer crowds and great light.
 Climb Kasbah tower for amazing panoramas.